 25-06-2020 | 09:00 - 17:00

 This course is intended for all engineers involved in mechanical, mechatronic and system design w...

-This course is intended for all engineers involved in mechanical, mechatronic and system design who want to be able to recognise and analyse mechanisms with a predictable and reproductive behaviour.
+This course is intended for all engineers involved in mechanical, mechatronic and system design who want to be able to recognize and analyze mechanisms with a predictable and reproductive behavior.
 It is recommended that participants already have a Bachelor or Master education in mechanical engineering, mechatronics, physics, or equivalent practical experience.

 In 5 days of training the following topics are treated: ...